 Crowdsourced localization

 Crowdsourced game localization revolves around your cooperation with the game’s follower base and gamers across the world.
 If your team is small and lacks a serious budget for outsourcing, crowdsourcing might be a great way to retrofit your game for different languages at a fraction of the cost.
-While crowdsourcing may not appear professional at first, gamers can often localize video games better than dedicated translators due to their innate ability to spot what is and isn’t important in every element of UI, dialogue and game world.
+While crowdsourcing may not appear professional at first, gamers can often localize video games better than dedicated translators due to their innate ability to spot what is and isn’t important in every element of UI, dialogue, and game world.

 You can set up a crowdsourcing localization project via collaborative platforms such as Trello or Asana, and invite gamers to contribute to your project in their spare time.
-In return, you can offer the participants in-game goodies and benefits which will help them get started with their avatars or gamer profiles once your project is published on iOS and Android stores respectively.
+In return, you can offer the participants in-game goodies and benefits, which will help them get started with their avatars or gamer profiles once your project is published on iOS and Android stores, respectively.

 Outsourced localization

-On the other hand, if you are developing a large game with RPG elements, open-world content and vast quantities of dialogue, outsourcing may be your best bet.
+On the other hand, if you are developing a large game with RPG elements, open-world content, and vast quantities of dialogue, outsourcing may be your best bet.
 Outsourcing your game localization to a professional platform such as The Word Point will effectively grant your game a seal of quality, unlike crowdsourcing, which may or may not result in perfect results.

 Partially localized UI without content subtitles

-When it comes to the actual game localization process, it can also be approached in a variety of manners depending on your intentions and future plans as a game developer.
-Partial UI localization without any additional translation may be appropriate for basic play ability – but nothing more than that.
-Gamers who wish to familiarize themselves with your game’s world, mechanics and dialogue will be left wanting more, which can reflect poorly on your performance and public reception over time.
+The actual game localization process can also be approached in a variety of ways depending on your intentions and plans as a game developer.
+Partial UI localization without any additional translation may be appropriate for basic playability – but nothing more than that.
+Gamers who wish to familiarize themselves with your game’s world, mechanics, and dialogue will be left wanting more, which can reflect poorly on your performance and public reception over time.

 However, games like Solitaire with basic mechanics such as match-three titles and logic-based puzzle games might not need any additional localization past the partial UI retrofitting.
 Again, the final decision will be left up to your team’s best judgment, but partial UI localization without any further translation should only be chosen if you are drained of funds and close to the launch deadline.